Eugene2799/fastclick/README.md

 #### Use case 1: non-synthetic click required ####

-Internally, FastClick uses `document.createEvent` to fire a synthetic `click` event as soon as `touchend` is fired by the browser.
+Internally, FastClickForApp uses `document.createEvent` to fire a synthetic `click` event as soon as `touchend` is fired by the browser.
 It then suppresses the additional `click` event created by the browser after that.
-In some cases, the non-synthetic `click` event created by the browser is required, as described in the [triggering focus example](http://ftlabs.github.com/fastclick/examples/focus.html).
+In some cases, the non-synthetic `click` event created by the browser is required, as described in the [triggering focus example](http://Eugene2799.github.com/fastclick/examples/focus.html).

 This is where the `needsclick` class comes in.
 Add the class to any element that requires a non-synthetic click.